 Ravensfield Farm will supply the Bee & Thistle Winery with Black Currants to expand the fruit wine flavour selections available to you.
 It has selected the Ben Nevis variety for its first Currant offering.

 The initial planting was 100 2-year-old Ben Nevis shrubs, added to the orchard in late May, 2019.
-Over the next year, cuttings will be taken from each plant and the Black Currant section of the orchard will expand to 200 plants.
+Over the next year, cuttings will be taken from each plant and the Black Currant section of the orchard will expand to 4 rows of 88 plants each (352 plants).
 We hope to harvest the first planting in 2020.

 The Ben Nevis variety of Black Currants was chosen for its hardiness, fruitfulness, freedom from disease and ease of care.
 It grows approximately 4 feet high and 3 feet wide, filling out to ground level.
 Because it is a full shrub, it must be pruned.